AlexErdei73/physics-engine/README.md

 distance (about 150 000 000km).
 The mass unit is the mass of the Sun.
 In these units the gravitational constant in Newton's gravity law is about $4\pi^2$ .

-You can also see a bunch of check-boxes, which control what it shows in the animation window.
+You can also see a bunch of checkboxes, which control what it shows in the animation window.
 You can turn off/on the time and energy values in the top-right corner, the unit grid, the force vectors on the bodies and the trajectories of the bodies.